 2. What is the most that will happen?

 Remember, in the case of self-doubt, the best question was, what is the worst that can happen?
 Well, in removing distractions, you have to ask exactly the opposite.
 Let us say you are distracted and really want to drink alcohol, ask yourself, what’s the most that will happen?
 An ephemeral pleasure of a few hours, if that?
 Is that it?
-Is that enough to justify you compromising on your resolve?
-And if so, is that your best move!?
+Is that enough to justify you compromising your resolve?
+And if so, is that your best move?!

 Ātmaiva hyātmanō bandhurātmaiva ripurātmanaḥ… (Bhagavad Gita, 6.5)